cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 We provide custom DSL2 modules (not implemented by *nf-core* community) in our repository at `cnr-ibba/nf-modules <https://github.com/cnr-ibba/nf-modules>`__.
-This repository is not maintaned by *nf-core* community, its internal and intended to share modules accross pipelines and to test stuff locally.
+This repository is not maintained by *nf-core* community, its internal and intended to share modules across pipelines and to test stuff locally.
 It's organized in a similar way to `nf-core/modules <https://github.com/nf-core/modules>`__, so it's possible to take a module and share it with the *nextflow* community (please see their `documentation <https://github.com/nf-core/modules#adding-a-new-module-file>`__).